Sport in Spain: Swimming

-Synchronized swimming

 During the 2000s, Spanish swimmer Gemma Mengual has heralded a series of both individual and team medals for Spain in all the major international synchronized swimming tournaments, including the silver medal at the Beijing 2008 Olympics.
 Mengual's coach, Ana Tarrés, who herself represented Spain in the sport at the 1984 Summer Olympics, also served as coach of the national team from 1997 to 2012: during her time in charge the team enjoyed great success, taking four Olympic medals, 26 World Championship medals, and 25 European Championship medals.
 Other Spanish synchronised swimmers to enjoy success in international competition since the emergence of Mengual include Paola Tirados, Andrea Fuentes, the most decorated swimmer in the history of the Spain national team, Ona Carbonell and Margalida Crespí.

 Skiing

 Skiing is a popular sport.
 In the past, this sport was under development for economic reasons.
 However the improvement of the economy of Spain, helped skiing become an active sport event.
 It has become popular, and the skiing sites have been modernized in recent years.
 In Spain the southernmost ski resort of Europe, Sierra Nevada, is located.
 Skiing is one of the favourite sports of the Spanish Royal Family.

 Spain has enjoyed some success in competitive alpine skiing.
 Skiers who have won races in the Alpine Skiing World Cup include Carolina Ruiz Castillo, María José Rienda, and siblings Blanca and Francisco Fernández Ochoa.
 The Fernández Ochoas are the only Spanish athletes to have won medals at the Winter Olympics, with Francisco winning a gold medal in the men's slalom in the 1972 Winter Olympics and Blanca winning a bronze in the women's equivalent twenty years later.